 A \texttt{DD4HEP} full detector simulation running \texttt{Geant4}~\cite{AGOSTINELLI2003250} under the hood is performed for each geometry iteration.
 This domain-specific tool models particle-material interactions and records realistic energy-deposition information.
-The simulation also implements a customized detector response function to record the counts of scintillation and Cherenkov optical photons generated in each detector cell per event.
 A digitization algorithm then converts simulated photon counts from ROOT files into realistic SiPM waveforms.
 For each readout channel, S/C photon counts are first extracted and aggregated with configurable granularity (per-crystal, per-layer, per-cluster, or per-event).
 Per-photon analog templates are then constructed analytically: the scintillation emission profile follows a two-component exponential decay model with a finite rise time, while the Cherenkov emission is modeled as a single fast exponential.
 Each emission profile is convolved via FFT with the SiPM single-photon response (SPR), which is parameterized as a double-exponential pulse shaped by a first-order RC high-pass filter representing AC coupling.
 The resulting per-photon templates are computed once and cached, enabling efficient reuse across all waveforms in a geometry sweep.

-Waveform synthesis proceeds by scaling the cached S/C templates by the respective photon counts, shifting them by a sampled signal arrival time $t_0$ determined by each individual crystal's distance from the IP, then superimposes Poisson-distributed SiPM dark counts (each convolved with the SPR), additive Gaussian electronic noise, and a configurable DC baseline offset.
+Waveform synthesis proceeds by scaling the cached S/C templates by the respective photon counts, shifting them by a sampled signal arrival time $t_0$, then superimposes Poisson-distributed SiPM dark counts (each convolved with the SPR), additive Gaussian electronic noise, and a configurable DC baseline offset.
 The continuous analog waveform is sampled at a configurable rate determined by the sampling interval and readout time window.
-An optional electronics chain then applies ADC quantization by mapping the sampled milli-Volt signal to discrete codes within a specified dynamic range and bit depth.
-The digitized waveforms, together with truth-level photon counts, arrival times, and detector metadata, are written to compressed HDF5 files.
+An electronics chain then applies ADC quantization by mapping the sampled signal to discrete codes within a specified dynamic range and bit depth.